 reasons, they no longer accept Social Security numbers as business

-is no charge to obtain a number and the process is quick and easy.
+is no charge and the process is quick and easy.
 You can apply by phone, fax, or mail.

 Where can I find out about paying overtime?